maovidal/buildroot_pi_swupdate/README.md

-# ⚠️ This is a work in progress ⚠️

-**TODO:**

-- Investigate possible corruptions of the filesystem, prevent them and provide a way to solve it.
-- The current `web-app` at `/board/raspberrypi/generic/overlay_swupdate/var/www/swupdate/` is a copy of the one shipped with `SWUpdate 2021.04`.
-Investigate why a newer version can't be used.
-For reference, a copy from SWUpdate repo (from 22-10-18) is provided at the folder `swupdate_from_2022_10_18`.

-**Pull requests are welcome!**

 # Description

-The purpose of this repository is to implement a mechanism to update a device that allows it to return to a previous working state in case the update fails.
+The purpose of this repository is to provide templates that implement a mechanism to update a device that allows it to return to a previous working state in case the update fails with these considerations:

-The implemented approach considers:

 - The device provides a webpage at http://<your_device_ip>:8080 to receive a new image.

 - The device uses two redundant set of partitions, named A and B. Each set has a `boot` and a `rootfs`.

 - The images are generated using `buildroot 2022.08.1` which implements `SWUpdate 2022.05`.

 - The supported devices are `Raspberry Pi 2B` and `Raspberry Pi Compute Module 4`.

 When the device is running from one of those sets of partitions and an update is requested, the device will:

 1. Write the set of partitions that is not in use with the image received.

 2. Once completed, the device will restart to test the updated set of partitions.

 3. If it is able to boot, it will update a file that will tell it to use that set of partitions for the next boots.

 In case that the process is interrupted at any point before the last step the device will keep using the set of partitions that was not updated.

+**⚠️ This is a continous work in progress ⚠️**

+This repo also serves as a starting point to test related improvements over its basic purpose.
+Currently the following is due to be solved:

+- Investigate how to prevent and deal with possible corruptions of the filesystem.

+- The current `web-app` at `/board/raspberrypi/generic/overlay_swupdate/var/www/swupdate/` is a copy of the one shipped with `SWUpdate 2021.04`.
+Investigate why a newer version can't be used.
+For reference, a copy from SWUpdate repo (from 22-10-18) is provided at the folder `swupdate_from_2022_10_18`.

-**For the `CM4` it requires EEPROM updated to `pieeprom-2022-10-18.bin` at least**
+**For the `CM4` it requires EEPROM updated to `pieeprom-2022-10-18.bin` at least.**

+**🛠Pull requests are welcome!🛠**

 ## Under the hood

 [SWUpdate][swupdate] deploys a web page to receive the new image provided by the user and writes it to the device.